 Lastly, it’s the connections Sarah and Yan Ting made over the last 18 months, that helped them leapfrog from idea to business.
 “You need to talk to as many people as possible about your idea because you never know who’ll be able to help you, give you advice, steer you in the right path.
 Every time I talk about M-Time, I get a fresh perspective and it reignites my passion for the business,” says Sarah.

-One of their very first advisers, 3DS mentor and entrepreneur Marcus Powe [pictured above], actually helped them choose their name [M-Time] and he continues to provide help, guidance, and advice.
+One of their very first advisers form the weekend startup bootcamp, mentor and entrepreneur Marcus Powe [pictured above], actually helped them choose their name [M-Time] and he continues to provide help, guidance, and advice.
 “Just last week, we had coffee with Marcus to tell him how we were going and to get his advice.
 Advice from someone who’s seen M-Time grow from nothing to now, is really valuable,” says Sarah.

 Much of their rich network was gained through their year in the Master of Entrepreneurship, but you can go to meetups like Startup Victoria Pitch Nights to find a mentor.
 Or, look deeper at your own network to find people with relevant domain experience and proactively reach out to them for a coffee.